 Highlights of KwaZulu-Natal

-Royal Natal National Park is found in the Northern Drakensberg and is famous for the Amphitheatre, as well as the Tugela Falls that plunges over a five hundred metre wall of rock.
+Royal Natal National Park is found in the Northern Drakensberg and is famous for the Amphitheatre, as well as the Tugela Falls that plunges over a 500 m wall of rock.
 There are many hiking trails in the region to explore this outstanding scenery.

 With a good guide book to hand, the battlefields of Rorke's Drift and Isandlwana can be explored on your own.
 It is perhaps best to start at Isandlwana, overlooking the battlefield from the ridge occupied by the Zulu commander, before making your way down to the sphinx-shaped hill where the heart of the battle unfolded.